Benito Quinquela Martín: International exhibitions

 By 1910 he had started appearing in small art exhibitions, mainly in and around La Boca.
 He obtained the second prize on the Salón Nacional (Spanish, "National Exhibition") in 1920.
 After an exhibition at Mar del Plata in the same year, he was sent as the Argentine representative to an exhibition in Rio de Janeiro, Brazil attended by local personalities including Brazilian president Epitacio Pessoa.

 By the 1920s Marcelo T. de Alvear and his wife were very fond of Quinquela Martín's works, and this admiration led to a lasting friendship.
 In 1922, Quinquela Martín was assigned as chancellor of the Argentine Madrid Consulate in Spain.
 In April 1923 he exhibited at the Círculo de Bellas Artes of Madrid.
 Two of his works were acquired by the institution (Buque en reparación and Efecto de Sol), while another two were acquired by the Museum of Modern Art of Madrid.

 In 1925 he set sail for France because—in his own words—"My trip to France is owed to President Alvear, who liked my work and wanted them to be judged by Paris".
 The Musée du Luxembourg acquired Tormenta en el astillero.

 In 1927 he left for New York City, where he arrived Benito on board the SS American Legion on January 17, 1928.
 According to immigration records he was able to read and write in Spanish, Italian and French.
 According to The New York Times, his paintings were shown for the first time in the United States at the Anderson Galleries.
 Accounts say two paintings were bought by "Mr. Havemeyer", who donated them to the Metropolitan Museum of New York.
 After this exhibition he made several others under sculptor Georgette Blandi's tutelage.
 Before returning to Buenos Aires, he was invited to Havana by Conde Ribero to exhibit there.

 On 1929, on a trip to Italy, he had an exhibition at the Palazzo delle Esposizioni in Rome.
 The Museum of Modern Art of Rome acquired several paintings which were chosen by Benito Mussolini during the display.
 Quinquela Martín made his last trip in 1930, to London, where he exhibited at the Burlington Gallery.
 Several British museums acquired his paintings, including the Museum of Arts of London, Museum of Birmingham, Sheffield, Swansea, Cardiff, New Zealand and St. James's Palace.

 Works

 Quinquela was a prolific painter throughout his life.
 Over the decades his style evolved.
-His early works, pre-1925 are less refined than his work after his return from Europe and New York.
-His port paintings from the 1930's and 1940's are amongst his best.
+His early works, pre-1925, are less refined than his work after his return from Europe and New York.
+His port paintings from the 1930s and 1940s are amongst his best.

 In his later years, his work once again took on an original style, somewhat simplified images, with colors more muted.